1940 - 1954

 After the war the Baron worked for the Volkswagenwerk and organised the first VW imports into his new home, South Africa, in 1951.
 Now he wanted to expand Volkswagen into Australia.
 His pre-war DKW partner Spencer was now a Land Rover agent, but he agreed to visit Germany and tour Wolfsburg with von Oertzen.
 Spencer is very impressed with the huge, thriving Volkswagenwerk and the tens of thousands of VWs on German roads.

-The Victorian and Federal governments of the time offered tax concessions for locally-made cars, which would make any Australian-assembled VWs cheaper than full imports.
-On the advice of Baron von Oertzen, Spencer therefore imports the first ‘Completely Knocked Down’ (CKD) packs, in order to investigate the possibility of locally assembling the Volkswagen.
+The Victorian and Federal Governments of the time offered tax concessions for locally-made cars, which would make any Australian-assembled VWs cheaper than full imports, as well as increasing the number of cars available for sale.
+On the advice of Baron von Oertzen, Spencer therefore arranges to import the first 'Completely Knocked Down' (CKD) packs, in order to investigate the logistics of locally assembling the Volkswagen.
+The Melbourne Age newpaper reports that the first CKD packs will arrive in January, for assembly at Regent Motors's Flemington workshops.

 Spencer awards the VW distribution rights for NSW to Larke, Neave and Carter Pty Ltd (later called LNC Industries), an existing Sydney Rover distributor through their subsidiary, Grenville Motors Pty Ltd. LNC sets up a new subsidiary called ‘Lanock Motors’ (from the surnames of two LNC directors, Eric Lane and William Locke), to handle VWs.
 The first VWs arrive by ship at Woolloomooloo in May.
 Other state distributors are also established - Annand and Thompson in QLD, Light Motors in SA, Western Motors in WA and Greg Cusack Pty Ltd in ACT.
 Most are already Rover distributors, resulting in many new joint Land Rover / Volkswagen agencies, especially in country areas.
 Other new VW agencies are farm supply stores and tractor / farm equipment dealers.